MicrosoftDocs/power-platform/power-platform/alm/set-up-pipelines.md

 ### Current limitations with personal pipelines

 - Personal pipelines can't be extended.
-- Only two environments, a source and a target, can be configured.
+- Only three environments, a source and two subsequent targets, can be configured.
 - Personal pipelines can't be shared with other users.

 ### Setting up the platform host for the first time